Join us at Museums+Tech 2017 at the Imperial War Museum, London, on Friday 3 November 2017.

 Tickets for this year’s Museums+Tech conference are now on sale – book your tickets on the Eventbrite page.

-Tech in a divided world
+MCG’s 2017 conference: Museums and tech in a divided world

 This year’s conference brings together an eclectic and provocative group of speakers who will share practical lessons from their own experience and pose challenges to existing practice across the sector.
 You will come away from this year’s event both inspired and challenged, with a list of ideas to try in your own organisation.